exercism/julia/exercises/concept/land-grab-in-space/.docs/instructions.md

 ## 3. Check whether your claim has already been filed

-There is competition for these claims, so before your claim is allowed it will be checked agains existing claims in the register.
+There is competition for these claims, so before your claim is allowed it will be checked against existing claims in the register.

 Implement the `is_claim_staked()` function to determine whether a claim has already been staked.